shotaseanyasuda/Build-a-Personality-System/README.md

-# Build-a-Personality-System
+## Build-a-Personality-System
 Build own personality system like MBTI using simple machine learning.
+# Where does the data come from?
 Uses 1 million responses to a Big Five personality test made of 50 questions.